Social and Behavior Change

 Example of our work

-In India, SHOPS Plus is raising awareness, reducing misinformation, and addressing barriers to help couples better plan their families, promote uptake of appropriate treatments for childhood diarrhea, and reduce stigma associated with family planning.
-The project’s multi-pronged strategy includes the use of digital platforms to foster dialogue, helpline counseling services, community engagement events, public service announcements on TV and radio, and workplace interventions to improve knowledge and access to family planning.
+In India, SHOPS Plus is raising awareness, reducing misinformation, and addressing barriers to help couples better plan their families and promote uptake of appropriate treatments for childhood diarrhea.
+The project’s multi-pronged strategy includes the use of digital platforms to foster dialogue, helpline and chatbot counseling services, community engagement events, public service announcements on TV and radio, and workplace interventions to improve knowledge and access to family planning.